maybe-maeb/340ArduinoDemo/README.md

 How it works:
 1. The arduino script outputs BUTTON_PRESSED to COM3 when the button is pressed
-2. The translator (server) watches COM3 for the BUTTON_PRESSED message.
+2. The translator (server) watches COM3 for the BUTTON_1_PRESSED message.
 When it sees it, it runs PingIntent on the Alexa skill
 3. Alexa returns "Pong!" to the server, which prints it to the console.

+Additional:

+There is also a BUTTON_2_PRESSED message that runs ArduinoInsertIntent on the Alexa Skill with a slot.

+There is also a POT_VALUE message that runs ArduinoInsertIntent with a slot passed from the arduino (a potentiometer).